Kid Boots (film)

 Kid Boots is a 1926 American silent feature comedy film directed by Frank Tuttle, and based on the 1923 musical written by William Anthony McGuire and Otto Harbach.
 This was entertainer Eddie Cantor's first film.
 A print is preserved at the Library of Congress.

 Plot

 Kid Boots is a put-upon clerk in a men's tailor shop.
-When Malcolm Waite storms in to buy a new suit, the service he receive is so inept that he destroys the shop trying to throttle Boots.
+When Big Boyle storms in to buy a new suit, the service he receives is so inept that he destroys the shop trying to throttle Boots.